haskellcg/Company_Notes/trill_protocol_rfc7177_part_1.md

 # 3. Adjacency State Machinery
+  Each RBridge port has associate with it a port state, as discuessed in section 4, and a table of zero or more adjacencies (if the port is configured as point-to-point, zero, or one) as discussed in this section.
+The states such adjacencies can have, the events that cause adjacency state change, the actions associated with those state changes, a state table, and a state disgram are given below.

 ## 3.1.
 TRILL Hellos, Ports, and VLANs
 ## 3.2.
 Adjacency Table Entries and States
 ## 3.3.
 Adjacency and Hello Events